Chalk home page

 return StreamFeature(id=message.id, value=message.value)

 In the below example, only UserEventMessages which have a click_event property will be processed by resolve_clicks.
-Those where it is equal to None will not be processed.
+Those where it is equal to None will not be processed, and skipped entirely.

 # Child messages